logzio/logzio-google-metrics/README.md

 ./run.sh --listener_url=<listener_url> --token=<token> --gcp_region=<gcp_region> --function_name=<function_name> --telemetry_list=<telemetry_list>
 ```

-**When you run this script, you should choose the project ID where you need to run the integration.**
+<b>When you run this script, you should choose the project ID/s where you need to run the integration, you can choose `all` to deploy resources on all projects</b>

 Replace the variables as per the table below: